An algebra for covariant observers in de Sitter space: Introduction

+The fluctuating nature of the observer’s static patch has important implications in the first law for entropy.
+From the perspective of a given observer, the presence of an event horizon implies that an entropy should be associated with inaccessible degrees of freedom.
+However, when both the location of the static patch and the number of internal degrees of freedom fluctuate, standard formulations of the first law for a fixed subregion \cite{Gibbons:1977mu,Jensen:2023yxy} are not directly applicable.
+The law is nevertheless indispensable for identifying algebraic entropy with generalized entropy for semiclassical states.
+This necessitates a quantum generalization of the first law for fluctuating regions with variable internal degrees of freedom.
+We find that such a generalization remains possible, relying on the fact that the expectation value of the area operator exhibits a linear behavior under superpositions of states, allowing a controlled extension of the first law.

+Notably, within the algebra associated with a single covariant observer, the observer’s own degrees of freedom and those of other observers—treated as part of the matter system—contribute in inequivalent ways.
+This asymmetry provides a concrete realization of subsystem relativity \cite{AliAhmad:2021adn,Castro-Ruiz:2021vnq,delaHamette:2021oex,Hoehn:2023ehz}, and supports the view that gravitational entropy is inherently observer-dependent \cite{DeVuyst:2024fxc,DeVuyst:2024khu}.

 For simplicity, we first develop our model in $dS_2$ space, postponing the generalization to higher dimensions to a later sketch.
 One technical advantage of $dS_2$ is that, in the embedding space $\R^{1,2}$, any timelike geodesic can be identified as the intersection of the $dS_2$ with a plane through the origin orthogonal to a spacelike unit vector.
-This characterization greatly facilitates describing how geodesics transform under the isometry group and analyzing their mutual causal relationships—both essential for constructing the observer's algebra.
+This characterization greatly facilitates the description of how geodesics transform under the isometry group and the analysis of their mutual causal relationships—both essential in constructing the observer's algebra.

 The paper is organized as follows.
 In section \ref{sec:classical}, we perform a classical analysis of timelike geodesics in $dS_2$ and their transformations under $SO(1,2)$, whose group parameter space is $(\phi,s,t)$.
-We demonstrate that timelike geodesics can be parameterized by $(\phi,s)$, and points on geodesics by $(\phi,s,t)$ via their transformation laws, thus establishing a classical reference frame.
+We demonstrate that timelike geodesics can be parameterized by $(\phi,s)$, and points on the geodesics by $(\phi,s,t)$ via their transformation laws, thus establishing a classical reference frame.
 Furthermore, as a prerequisite for the subsequent algebraic construction, we derive the necessary and sufficient condition for one geodesic to be causally connected to a segment of another, and explicitly identify that segment.